FrostMiser/FrostCraft-AdminTools/README.md

 Commands
 =================
-* (Not Implemented) /auth - Mechanism for providing an authorization code to use the plugin
 * /addpoint [Name] - Adds a waypoint point that you can teleport back to later
 * /ban [Player] - Bans a player from the server
 * /gm [Optional Player] - Change gamemode of self or player (if specified).